bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
 <summary>True or False?
-The lifecycle of Pods and Services isn't connected so when a pod dies, the service still stays </summary><br><b>
+The lifecycle of Pods and Services isn't connected so when a Pod dies, the Service still stays </summary><br><b>

 True
 </b></details>